georgeyiasemis/Mirror-Descent-and-Interacting-Mirror-Descent/README.md

 ## References
 The main references of these project are:
-* Anastasia Borovykh, Nikolas Kantas, Panos Parpas, and Grigorios Pavliotis.
-On stochastic mirror descent with interacting particles: convergence properties and variance reduction, 07 2020.
+* Anastasia Borovykh, Nikolas Kantas, Panos Parpas, and Grigorios Pavliotis. *On stochastic mirror descent with interacting particles: convergence properties and variance reduction*, 07 2020.

-* Sébastien Bubeck.
-Convex optimization: Algorithms and complexity, 2014.
+* Sébastien Bubeck. *Convex optimization: Algorithms and complexity*, 2014.

-* Weiran Wang and Miguel A. Carreira-Perpiñán.
-The laplacian k-modes algorithm for clustering, 2014.
+* Weiran Wang and Miguel A. Carreira-Perpiñán. *The laplacian k-modes algorithm for clustering*, 2014.

-* Sinho Chewi, Thibaut Le Gouic, Chen Lu, Tyler Maunu, Philippe Rigollet, and Austin J. Stromme.
-Exponential ergodicity of mirror-langevin diffusions, 2020.
+* Sinho Chewi, Thibaut Le Gouic, Chen Lu, Tyler Maunu, Philippe Rigollet, and Austin J. Stromme. *Exponential ergodicity of mirror-langevin diffusions*, 2020.

-* Cem Aksoylar, Lorenzo Orecchia, and Venkatesh Saligrama.
-Connected subgraph detection with mirror descent on SDPs.
+* Cem Aksoylar, Lorenzo Orecchia, and Venkatesh Saligrama. *Connected subgraph detection with mirror descent on SDPs*.
 In Doina Precup and Yee Whye Teh, editors, Proceedings of the 34th International Conference on Machine Learning, volume 70 of Proceedings of Machine Learning Research, pages 51–59, International Convention Centre, Sydney, Australia, 06–11 Aug 2017.
 PMLR.